 Transformed Array - Problem

-Given an integer array nums representing a circular array, create a new array result following these movement rules:
+You are given an integer array nums that represents a circular array.
+Your task is to create a new array result of the same size, following these rules:

-๐ŸŽฏ Key Point: The array is circular - going past the last element wraps to the beginning, and going before the first element wraps to the end.
+Note: Since nums is circular, moving past the last element wraps around to the beginning, and moving before the first element wraps back to the end.

 Input & Output